-The last high school graduation I attended was a year ago.
+The last high school graduation I attended was three years ago.
 There is no way I can compare that graduation to my own orderly, sedate ceremony.
-Last year I was struck by the lack of respect the graduates showed for anyone who had the misfortune to stand on the podium and try to give an address — including their classmates.
+Three years ago I was struck by the lack of respect the graduates showed for anyone who had the misfortune to stand on the podium and try to give an address – including their classmates.
 While waiting for their names to be called, the graduates punched at beach balls or blew up and released balloons, unless they were busy texting.

-Friends and family members in the audience hooted, hollered, beat drums, tooted horns, danced, and waved banners as if their graduate has just been named Time’s “Person of the Year.”
+Friends and family members in the audience hooted, hollered, beat drums, tooted horns, danced, and waved banners as if their graduate had just been named Time’s “Person of the Year.”

 No one has ever asked me, but I am picturing myself giving the commencement address to this year’s high school graduates.

 Get over yourselves.
 You haven’t accomplished anything, unless your relatives in the stands are partying because they never expected you to make it this far.
 Today, you are one of the Campbell soup cans in Andy Warhol’s 1962 painting.
 Warhol was trying to show the repetition and uniformity in our society – a phenomenon that is probably truer in high school than anywhere else.
 If you think having the right hall pass is restrictive wait until you run into the tyranny of having to punch a time clock.